-One in five people living in Australia has experienced racial abuse
+One in five people living in Australia have experienced racist abuse

-- During the past year, one in eight people living in Australia was a victim of racial discrimination (around 2.6 million people).
-This is a decrease from one in seven the previous year, which is great news (Source).
+- During the past year, 1 in 8 people living in Australia was a target of racial discrimination (around 2.6 million people).
+This is a decrease from 1 in 7 the previous year, which is great news (Source).

-- One in five people living in Australia has been a victim of verbal racial abuse (Source).
+- 1 in 5 people living in Australia has been a target of verbal racial abuse (Source).
+Verbal abuse is the most common form of racism (Source).

 - Nearly half of all Australian residents from a culturally and linguistically diverse background have experienced racism at some time in their life (Source).

-- Three in every four Indigenous Australians regularly experience racism (Source).
+- 3 in 4 Indigenous Australians regularly experience racism (Source).

-Denial of racism perpetuates racist behaviour (Source).
+Denial of racism in Australia perpetuates racist behaviour (Source).
 Conversely, increased awareness and acknowledgment of racism reduces it (Source).
-Speaking up reduces racism by helping perpetrators understand that their views are in the minority (Source), making them less likely to engage in prejudice and stereotyping behavior (Source).
+Speaking up reduces racism by helping perpetrators understand that their views are in the minority (Source), making them less likely to engage in prejudice and stereotyping behaviour (Source).

 Half of us are positive about cultural diversity

 - While five in ten of us are positive about cultural diversity, four in ten are ambivalent about cultural diversity.
-One in ten has racist attitudes (Source).
+One in ten have racist attitudes (Source).

 - One in seven people living in Australia are against the concept of multiculturalism (Source).